e-v-o-l-v-e/local-content-share/README.md

 - To share text content:
    - Type or paste your text in the text area
+   - (OPTIONAL) type the name of the snippet (also the name of the file in the backend)
-   - Click the send button (like the telegram arrow)
+   - Click the send button (looks like the telegram arrow)
-   - It will set a timestamp-based file name
+   - It will set a date-string-based file name if no custom name is specified
 - To rename files or text snippets:
-   - Click the pencil icon and provide the new name
+   - Click the cursor (i-beam) icon and provide the new name
-   - It will automatically append 4 random digits if your input isn't unique
+   - It will automatically prepend 4 random digits if the name isn't unique
+- To edit existing snippets:
+   - Click the pen icon and it will populate the expandable text area with the content
+   - Write the new content and click accept or deny (check or cross)
+   - On accepting, it will edit the content; on denying, it will refresh the page
 - To share files:
    - Click the upload button and select your file
-   - OR drag and drop your file to the text area
+   - OR drag and drop your file (even multiple files) to the text area
    - It will automatically append 4 random digits if filename isn't unique
 - To view content, click the eye icon:
-   - Text content: shows raw text
+   - For text content, it shows raw text
-   - Files: shows raw text, images, PDFs, etc. (basically files that browsers can view)
+   - For files, it shows raw text, images, PDFs, etc. (basically whatever way browsers can show items)
 - To download files, click the download icon
 - To delete content, click the trash icon

-A quick note of the data structure:

-The application creates a `data` directory to store all uploaded files and text content (both in `files` and `text` subfolders respectively).
+A quick note of the data structure: the application creates a `data` directory to store all uploaded files and text content (both in `files` and `text` subfolders respectively).
 Make sure the application has write permissions for the directory where it runs.